 Impact Deal Engine

-How to write a cold email that gets replies
+How to write a cold email that earns the reply

 Most cold emails fail for the same few reasons.
 The fix isn't a clever template; it's a structure that respects the reader's time and gives them one reason to care.